easolhq/easolhq.github.io/docs/reference/objects/block.md

 parent: Objects
 ---

-The `block` object has the following attributes.
+The `Block` object has the following attributes.

 # block.id